11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 to have access to the editing and the exporting functionality of HECC-IT.
 These were distributed with a markdown document containing the current version of the HECC-SPECC, along with a folder of example .hecc files.
-The example hecc files consisted of the `HeccSample.hecc` file from earlier on in development, the `A Conversation.hecc` file from the Challenge Week MVP, along with `oh hecc there's no metadata here.hecc` (a hecc file with a `::Start` passage and no metadata), and `completely empty.hecc` (a .hecc file with no actual hecc code inside it).
+The example hecc files consisted of the `HeccSample.hecc` file from earlier on in development (refer to section (3.2).1.4), the `A Conversation.hecc` file from the Challenge Week MVP, along with `oh hecc there's no metadata here.hecc` (a hecc file with a `::Start` passage and no metadata), and `completely empty.hecc` (a .hecc file with no actual hecc code inside it).
 The former two were included as examples of what to do when making a .hecc file, whilst the other two were included mostly